apcolvin/starbase-ships/quester/README.md

 - Solar panels which can generate up to 4,300 EPS of power
 - Auto generator rate script with adjustable minimum rate
 - 30 T2 generators with 10 T2 fuel chambers and 20 spare rods on racks
-- Radiators that provide more than adequate cooling
 - 16 large and 40 small propellant tanks with 184,000,000 units of propellant
 - Estimated propellant time of 10 hours and range of 5,000km
 - Propellant time and fuel time panels